h2oai/h2o-world-2014-training/tutorials/streaming/storm/README.md

 Once storm is built, open up your favorite IDE to start building the h2o streaming topology.
 In this tutorial, we will be using [IntelliJ](https://www.jetbrains.com/idea/).

-To import the storm project into your IntelliJ please follow these screenshots:
+To import the storm-starter project into your IntelliJ please follow these screenshots:

 Click on "Import Project" and find the storm repo.
 Select storm and click "OK"
 ![](images/ij_1.png)